l33tdaima/l33tdaima/p489h/README.md

 4. All accessible cells are connected, which means the all cells marked as 1 will be accessible by the robot.
 5. Assume all four edges of the grid are all surrounded by wall.

+## Solution
+- Use given APIs to generate four different moves with head always pointed up
+- Use DFS with backtracking

 #GOOGL
 #GOOGL.MJ

+#Depth-first Search #Backtracking